veselaDV/mint-classics-database/README.md

 - Assumptions were made regarding the location of the warehouses.
 Factors affecting shipping times and shipping cost were not accounted for.
 - Assumptions were made regarding sales trends based on available data.

-**Contrybution** Analyze Data in a Model Car Database with MySQL Workbench a [Coursera Project](https://www.coursera.org/projects/showcase-analyze-data-model-car-database-mysql-workbench)
+**Contribution** Analyze Data in a Model Car Database with MySQL Workbench a [Coursera Project](https://www.coursera.org/projects/showcase-analyze-data-model-car-database-mysql-workbench)